E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/FFTXlib/readme.rst

 Another crucial feature of FFTXlib is that some approximations in the electronic structure calculations (such as usage of non-normconserving pseudopotentials) require that density is not just norm-square of wavefunctions, but has spatially localized extra components.
-In that case, these localized contributions may require higher G-vector components than the ones needed for density, :math:`2 \mathbf G_{max}`.
+In that case, these localized contributions may require higher G-vector components than the ones needed for density (:math:`> 2 \mathbf G_{max}`).
-Hence, in such systems, the density array in reciprocal space has more elements than the norm-conserving case (or in other words, a finer resolution, a denser grid is needed in real space) while the resolution needed to represent wavefunctions are left unchanged.
+Hence, in such systems, the density array in reciprocal space has more elements than the norm-conserving case (in other words a finer resolution or a denser grid is needed in real space) while the resolution needed to represent wavefunctions are left unchanged.

 To accommodate for these different requirements of grid size, and to be able to make Fourier transforms back and forth between them,